-How Our Research Can Help You
+How Our Research and Treatments Can Help You

 Increasingly smaller and more advanced artificial heart devices, which we help to design and test, sustain many people as they await donor hearts.

 A collagen "scaffold" helps to heal wounds, tendons, and ligaments by drawing healthy young cells to the injury site, and patients' own stem cells from their blood, bone marrow, or muscle are used to treat heart failure and urinary incontinence.